brendanlynn/BSerializer/README.md

 # BSerializer
-A library for simple serialization.
+A library for simple C++ binary serialization.